Wimbledon will never be an exhibition - Murray

 "First of all, I couldn't care less if there were no points given," Navratilova told TalkTV.

 "I always played for the trophies, not the points and not the money.
-So for me it was Wimbledon and nothing else, everything else came in second.
+So for me it was Wimbledon and nothing else - everything else came in second.

 "So the points, it's not an exhibition.
 I don't understand that view, that players wouldn't play because there are no points.
 You are playing for computer ranking?
 I just wanted to hold that trophy, that wonderful rose dish."